-The Myers Law Scholarship is AUWCL’s most prestigious award and provides one-year scholarships to matriculated full-time JD students (one or two annually) who show academic promise and demonstrate financial need.
+The Myers Law Scholarship is AUWCL’s most prestigious award and provides one-year scholarships to matriculated full-time JD students (one or two annually; priority given to upper-level students with an AUWCL need-based grant) who show academic promise and demonstrate financial need.
 Scholarships are funded up to 125 percent of tuition.
-Applicants for this scholarship must file the Free Application for Federal Student Aid (FAFSA) and the AUWCL Institutional Need-Based Grant Application by the financial aid deadline, in order to determine the financial need of the applicant.

 For more information about the Myers Law Scholarship, please click here.

 Through the generosity of AUWCL friends and alumni, dozens of named scholarships are awarded annually ranging in amounts from $1,000 to upwards of $20,000 depending on funding levels in a given year.
 Selection criteria for these scholarships vary.
 Most commonly awards are based on financial need and academic achievement.